lilejin322/LatticePlanner/README.md

 processing algorithm and related support classes of this planner and translated them into Python code.
 The project is not yet complete and we need more collaborators.
 We plan to integrate and conduct corresponding experiments using environments such as Pygame and Gym.
 Interested teams are welcome to contact me: li.lejin.147@s.kyushu-u.ac.jp

+In this project, we utilize @override decorator, a new feature in typing module, which requires python 3.12+